Fortress of Luxembourg: Lodging among civilians

-In 1787, the citizens of Luxembourg stated in a petition that they had "the sad privilege of living in a fortress, a privilege that is inseparable from the lodging of soldiers".
-Living in a fortress city had serious disadvantages: the ramparts set serious limits on the amount of space available while the inhabitants had to share this small area with large numbers of troops.
+In a 1787 petition, the citizens of the city stated that they had "the sad privilege of living in a fortress, a privilege that is inseparable from the lodging of soldiers".
+Living in a fortress city had serious disadvantages; the ramparts set strict limits on the amount of space available, while the inhabitants had to share this small area with large numbers of troops.
 The further back one goes in history, the more difficult it is to locate exact numbers of both inhabitants and garrisoned soldiers.

-For the Spanish period, in 1684 the Prince of Chimay had 2,600 soldiers under his command (1,700 infantry and 900 cavalry).
-The military population was not limited to troops: many soldiers and officers also had wives and children.
-In 1655, in the upper town alone, a third of the 660 soldiers were listed as married, and about half of these families had children.
-Then there were also the servants employed by the officers.
-The total military population of the upper town was therefore 1,170, almost twice as many as the number of actual troops.
+For the Spanish period, in 1684 the Prince of Chimay commanded 2,600 soldiers, comprising 1,900 infantry and 700 cavalry.
+The military population extended beyond troops; many soldiers and officers also had wives and children.
+In 1655, one-third of the 660 soldiers in the upper town alone were listed as married, with about half having children.
+Adding servants employed by officers, the total military population reached 1,170 — almost double the number of actual troops.

-Under the Austrian occupation, some 2,700 troops were stationed in the fortress in 1722, as compared to 4,400 in 1741 and 3,700 in 1790.
-In times of crisis or war, the garrison might be increased dramatically, as in 1727-1732 when the Austrians feared a French attack and 10,000 soldiers were stationed inside the fortress or in camps in the surroundings (while the civilian population was only 8,000).
-In the 19th century, there were 4,000 Prussian troops garrisoned in a city of about 10,000-13,000 residents.
+Under Austrian rule, some 2,700 troops were stationed in the fortress in 1722, as compared to 4,400 in 1741 and 3,700 in 1790.
+In times of crisis or war, the garrison might be increased dramatically, as in 1727-1732 when the Austrians feared a French attack and 10,000 soldiers were stationed inside the fortress or in camps in the surroundings (with the civilian population numbering only 8,000).
+In the 19th century, 4,000 Prussian troops were garrisoned in a city of 10,000-13,000 residents.

-All of these had to be housed somewhere.
+Housing such numbers was a logistical challenge.
 Until 1672, when the first barracks were constructed, all officers, troops, and their wives and children, lived with the civilian inhabitants, leading to drastic overpopulation.
 A magistrate in 1679 noted that there were only 290 houses in the city, many of them tiny, owned by poor artisans with large families.
-These people, who barely eked out a living from one week to the next, only just had enough beds to sleep in themselves, never mind providing accommodation for a large number of soldiers who were "crammed one on top of the other, experiencing first-hand the poverty and misery of their landlords".
+These people, who barely carved out a living from one week to the next, only just had enough beds to sleep in themselves, never mind providing accommodation for a large number of soldiers who were "crammed one on top of the other, experiencing first-hand the poverty and misery of their landlords".
 The military's lists of billets give an idea of the cramped conditions in which troops and civilians co-existed: the butcher Jacques Nehr (listed in 1681) had a wife and five children.
 A room on the first floor of his house contained two married sergeants and three children.
 A second room housed a married soldier with his child, two gunners, and an infantryman.
 A dragoon lived above the stables.
 This was not an isolated case, and the justiciar and aldermen (échevins) repeatedly protested to the government about the intolerable living arrangements.